 Tip: Let your daughter pick out a cute, opaque, cosmetic pouch to put this in, which she can then store in her backpack, purse or locker.

 You might also like: Emergency Kits for Students

 Because puberty does weird things to a body, a small travel sized deodorant (or deodorant wipes) is good for a refresher during the day when yours just gives out.
 If you, like me, make your own deodorant, you can keep some in a small travel container like this.

 Pads or Tampons

 Keep a couple of her choice of menstrual product in a baggie.
-For those just starting, a panty liner is usually sufficient, but keep a few in because you know she’ll want to change often, just because.
+For those just starting, a panty liner is usually sufficient.
+However, you should still keep a few pads and tampons in your period emergency kit because you know she’ll want to change often, just because.
 More and stronger methods can be stored as the needs arise.